criteo/Spark-RSVD/README.md

 ### Sensible configuration

-An important configuration part of Spark-SVD library is the tuning how much memory per partition you should use.
+An important configuration part of Spark-RSVD library is the tuning how much memory per partition you should use.
 Using too much memory per Spark partition will likely results in tasks failing due to Out Of Memory errors, however we provide several configuration parameters to tune how the data should be distributed:
 - `blockSize`
 - `partitionWidthInBlocks`
 - `partitionHeightInBlocks`

-The most memory-intensive operation that occurs within Spark-SVD computation is a distributed multiplication of a Sparse Matrix with a Dense "tall-and-skinny" matrix, so if we can ensure that this step works, the whole pipeline will likely succeed.
+The most memory-intensive operation that occurs within Spark-RSVD computation is a distributed multiplication of a Sparse Matrix with a Dense "tall-and-skinny" matrix, so if we can ensure that this step works, the whole pipeline will likely succeed.
 Given the way we have chosen to distribute this operation, a given Spark partition will receive during this step the following inputs:
 - a number of "blocks" from the Sparse Matrix, precisely `partitionWidthInBlocks` * `partitionHeightInBlock` blocks.
 These blocks are square blocks of `blockSize` size.
 - a number of "blocks" from the tall-and-skinny Matrix, precisely `partitionWidthInBlocks` blocks.
 These blocks have `blockSize` rows and (`embeddingDim`+`oversample`) columns